xilution/xilution-graphql-backend-example/README.md

 1. Run `yarn xln:elephant:create-sub-organization`.

-* To see your sub-organizations, run `yarn xln:elephant:show-organizations`.
+* To see your Sub-Organizations, run `yarn xln:elephant:show-organizations`.
-* To delete a sub-organization, run `yarn xln:elephant:delete-organization {sub-organization-id}`
+* To delete a Sub-Organization, run `yarn xln:elephant:delete-organization {sub-organization-id}`
-    * {sub-organization-id} is a sub-organization id.
+    * {sub-organization-id} is a Sub-Organization id.

 ### Sub-Organization Product Activation